 We can’t talk about equity without talking about vesting: if co-founders got their shares all at once, there would be nothing stopping half of them from hitting the snooze button and letting you do the work.
 By creating a vesting schedule—often four years with monthly installments—you’re encouraging everyone to earn their keep.
 Plus, investors will expect a market-typical vesting schedule, and not having one wouldn’t be a great sign.

-Treat this section of your founders’ agreement seriously: it can have substantial consequences for your business.
-Check out some templates online and set aside time to have these talks with your co-founders.
+Treat this section of your agreement seriously: it can have substantial consequences for your business.
+Check out some templates online, and set aside time to have these talks with your co-founders.

 Intellectual Property is the creative material that goes into setting your business apart from every other business.
 That includes your products, recipes, marketing materials, logo, branding, packaging, website, business plan, theme songs, inventions, and more.
 Needless to say, your intellectual property is important to protect—and the founders’ agreement is a great place to do just that.

 First of all, you should make sure that any intellectual property developed for your business goes to the entity itself, not to any particular person.
 For example, say one of your co-founders comes up with a great new recipe or procedure.
-If your founders’ agreement states that any intellectual property devised for the business, during work hours, is owned by the business and not any co-founder or employee who came up with it.
+Your agreement should state that any intellectual property devised for the business, during work hours, is owned by the business and not by any co-founder or employee who came up with it.

-Second of all, you’ll need to decide what constitutes intellectual property for your company.
+To start, you’ll need to decide what constitutes intellectual property for your company.
 Anything the co-founders create, relating to the company, during work hours—that’s an easy one.
 But what about a co-founder on vacation brainstorming new ideas?
-Or an employee having her own lightbulb moment?
 If something was written in the “notes” section of a company phone, is it the business’s intellectual property?
 You might feel inclined to be hard-nosed about this, but that’s not necessarily the best approach.

-Third of all, you should outline the terms for selling off your intellectual property—which may or may not include the terms for selling off the entire company—in your founders’ agreement, too.
+Third of all, you should outline the terms for selling off your intellectual property—which may or may not include the terms for selling off the entire company too.
 Who has the authority to make that kind of decision?
 Where does that revenue go?
 These are just a few questions you’ll want to answer ahead of time.

 Finally, considering discussing non-compete clauses and confidentiality agreements, too.
 Should a co-founder be able to own stock in competing companies?
-Or consult for your greatest adversaries?
-Or spill your deepest secrets?
-Of course not—and, hopefully, this is never a problem for your business.
+Or consult for competitors?
+Hopefully, this is never a problem for your business.
 But the whole point of a founders’ agreement is to be prepared, so even if you trust your co-founders more than your own grandmother, don’t give them an easy out in case things change without you realizing!

 It’s up to you how in-depth you want to go.
 You can create a thorough compensation plan that accounts for future growth, or you could just deal with present circumstances.
 Either way, setting a baseline will help you avoid unpleasant surprises.